ElectronAsh/GBA/README.md

 There is no proper ROM loading support added yet, as everything is running from on-chip memory.

+NOTE: I need to clone and re-do the git commit, as it didn't upload the Quartus project files for MiSTer.
+I don't think it's due to the gitignore, so I'll fix it later.

 I've included the info below from the original README, as it does contain useful info about the core files...